Kaczmarekrr/TF-template/README.md

 # TF-template
-Template repository for TensorFlow model development
+Template repository for TensorFlow model development.

+The idea is to have a structure procedure how to set up development space and skip the repeating part.

 ## Env setup